adobe-research/Extract-AI/README.md

 ## Full Parametric Training

-We only fine-tune Llama-2-7b-hf model for full parametric training.
+We only fine-tune the Llama-2-7b-hf model for full parametric training.
 Below is a step-by-step guide to fine-tune it:

 1. `git clone https://github.com/facebookresearch/llama-recipes.git`
-2. Go to the llama-reciepe Github, please make sure to install from source (https://github.com/facebookresearch/llama-recipes#install-from-source)
+2. Go to the llama-recipe Github, please make sure to install from the source (https://github.com/facebookresearch/llama-recipes#install-from-source)
 3. Once you install from the source, replace the samsum dataset file from `/src/llama_recipes/datasets/samsum_dataset.py` with the file provided in `/src/finetune_full_param/dataset/samsum.py`.
-4. Make sure to change line 15 and 18 with path of relevant training and testing files.
+4. Make sure to change lines 15 and 18 with the path of relevant training and testing files.
 5. Run below command to perform training:

 ```shell